£0.00 (0 items)

 That gives me a reason to move.

 If you must move, move with purpose.
 At first, the movement can seem mechanical.
-Make the movement look like it's necessary and do it deliberately and tidily.
+Move like it's necessary, and do it deliberately and tidily.

 We often see a lot of unconscious vacillation or oscillation on the stage with nervous speakers.
 There's movement, but it's distracting.